Topic: Leadership

 They were also more likely to stay—likelihood of attrition decreased 58% when an employee received any type of recognition in the prior month.

-The success of recognise YOU came from the company empowering managers to recognise and appreciate their teams without the help of HR.
+The success of Recognise YOU came from the company empowering managers to recognise and appreciate their teams without the help of HR.
 Leaders own the entire reward and recognition experience and have the autonomy to make decisions about employee rewards.
 There are no barriers to creating whatever experiences they want for their people.
 Leader dashboards help managers understand who is being recognized and giving recognition on their teams, and leaders can use the platform to build their own campaigns for recognition.

 “Recognition creates a culture of great leadership.
 It’s about being kind and part of being a good manager.
 It’s what makes our culture and business thrive,” says Jeremy Eaton, a manager at GE Appliances.